Survival Guilt in High-Achieving Women: Why Rest and Ease Can Feel Undeserved

 You might notice patterns like:

-• feeling uncomfortable resting
+• feeling uncomfortable when life becomes more stable

-• difficulty enjoying success
+• difficulty enjoying comfort without self-criticism

-• fear of being seen as ungrateful
+• fear of being seen as ungrateful if you want more ease

 When Hard Work Becomes a Language of Loyalty